|THERMO Spoken Here! ~ J. Pohl © ~ 2019||www.ThermoSpokenHere.com (A3200-026)|

-Problems in HS physics texts sometimes omit detail then request an "answer" when only an "approximate answer" as a "minimum" or "maximum" is obtainable.
-Students are expected to approximate, hence answers are approximate.
-Once an answer is obtained, it is proper to ask if its magnitude is smaller (or larger) than the truth and why so.
+Some problems in HS physics omit detail then request an "answer" when only an "approximate answer" (as a "minimum" or "maximum") is obtainable.
+Students are expected to approximate to obtain an approximate answer.
+So, once solved it is proper to tell, as a consequence of approximation, is the answer magnitude smaller (or larger) than the truth and why.
 Consider the following physics text problem:

 Statement: "A dog runs back and forth between its two owners, who are walking toward one another.
 The dog starts running when the owners are 10 meters apart.
 If the dog runs with a speed of 3 m/s and the owners each walk with a speed of 1.3 m/s how far will the dog have traveled when the owners meet?"

 i) "A dog runs back and forth between its two owners..."
 Students are likely to realize the system/event is three entities: a dog and two persons.